meepingsnesroms/meepingsnesroms.github.io/index.md

 ## The name

-The word "emulator" gets shortened to "emu" so I just shortened "emu" to "mu", was originally just called "palmm515emu" but that was too bland and I was hesitant to give it a name untill I was sure I would finish it.
+The word "emulator" gets shortened to "emu" so I just shortened "emu" to "mu", it was originally just called "palmm515emu" but that was too bland and I was hesitant to give it a name untill I was sure I would finish it.

 ## Contact